Irwin1985/FoxFaker/README.md

 Faker = NewObject("FoxFaker", "FoxFaker.prg")

 // Generate data by accessing properties.
-// All methods are written using 'fake' as prefix (for avoiding "Function Name" conflict, when calling Faker.name())
+// All methods are written using 'fake' as prefix
+// for avoiding "Function Name" conflict, when calling Faker.name()

 ?Faker.fakeName() 	// 'Jhon Doe'